preinagel/ratrixcam/docs/SetUpInstructions.md

 Once the cameras launch, for the duration of that session you should be able to unplug any camera without the other cameras changing their identities.
 If you plug the camera back in again it should resume with the correct identity.
 However if more than one camera has been unplugged, all of them have to be plugged in again before any of them will re-launch.
 This protects against cameras switching identities if they are re-connected in the wrong order.

-# Connecting in final deployment mode
+# Connecting in deployment location
 Once cameras are prepared and Mac is set up, you can bring to the location you want to deploy for final setup.
 (The intended use of the system is in-cage monitoring of animals, which is typically in a less convenient environment).

 1. Plug in the mac, attach the mini monitor and mount where it will be convenient